 Make your weight goals realistic and achievable.
-Do not expect to lose a lot of weight quickly and then to keep it off.
-A good rate of weight loss is no more than one-half to two pounds a week.
+Do not expect to lose a lot of weight quickly and then to keep it off long-term.
+A healthy rate of weight loss is about one-half to two pounds a week.
 Quicker weight loss often leads to water loss and muscle wasting.
-Losing fat takes patience and changes to eating and exercise habits!
+Losing fat takes patience and changes to eating and exercise habits.
 Enlist friends, family, and your healthcare team to provide support and help you meet your goals.